Data-driven invariant set for nonlinear systems with application to command governors

+which is expressed as a sub-level set of some Lipschitz continuous function $g:\reals^n\mapsto\reals$. {We note that measurement noise and external disturbances are not considered here but will be subject of future work.} We use data

-which is expressed as the sub-level set of some Lipschitz continuous function $g$.
-We pose the following assumptions about the unmodeled system~\eqref{eq:system}. \begin{assumption} (System Assumptions) \begin{enumerate}[(a)] \item The state $x$ is available, but the dynamics $f$ are unmodeled. \item The system~\eqref{eq:system} is asymptotically \ac{iss}. \item The dynamics $f$ are Lipschitz continuous with known Lipshitz constant $L_f$. \end{enumerate} \end{assumption} Assumption~\ref{assumption:system}\eqref{assumption:dynamics} generally holds for dynamical systems where the state $x$ is measurable.
-Alternatively, we can define the state $x$ to be a window of any \emph{flat} measurement $\{y_k\}_{k=t-n+1}^t$ about the system when the unmodeled dynamics $f$ is \emph{differentially flat}~\cite{kurt2023flatness}.
-Assumption~\ref{assumption:system}\eqref{assumption:iss} ensures that for constant reference input $r_t=\bar r$, the state converges to a unique equilibrium $x_t\to x_\infty(\bar r)$ as $t\to\infty$.
+{where $x_t^{j,i}$ denotes the state trajectory, generated from the $j$-th initial condition $x_0^{j,i}$ using the $i$-{th} {constant command} $r=\bar r^i$.
+In total, the dataset comprises $N_{\bar r}$ {constant commands} $\bar r^i$, each associated with $N_T$ state trajectories generated from different initial conditions.
+For notational simplicity, both the length $T+1$ and the number $N_{\bar r}$ of trajectories are assumed constant for all commands.} We pose the following assumptions about the unmodeled system~\eqref{eq:system}. \begin{assumption} (System assumptions) \begin{enumerate}[(a)] \item The state $x$ is available, but the dynamics $f$ are unmodeled. \item The system~\eqref{eq:system} is asymptotically \ac{iss}. \item The dynamics $f$ are Lipschitz continuous with known Lipschitz constant $L_f$. \end{enumerate} \end{assumption} Assumption~\ref{assumption:system}\eqref{assumption:dynamics} generally holds for dynamical systems where the state $x$ is measurable.
+Alternatively, we can define the state $x$ to be a window of any \emph{flat} measurement $\{y_k\}_{k=t-n+1}^t$ of the system when the unmodeled dynamics $f$ is \emph{differentially flat}~\cite{diwold2021normal}.
+Assumption~\ref{assumption:system}\eqref{assumption:iss} ensures that for a {constant command} $r_t=\bar r$, the state converges to a unique equilibrium $x_t\to x_\infty(\bar r)$ as $t\to\infty$.
 This holds, for example, when the system is equipped with an inner-controller.
-There are several reasons that the closed-loop dynamics~\eqref{eq:system} is considered unmodeled despite the existence of the inner-controller: \begin{itemize} \item The inner-controller was designed using model-free techniques e.g. a hand-tuned PID controller. \item The plant was manufactured by a third party that is unwilling to share their proprietary models with us. \item The inner-controller is a complicated collection of legacy controllers and switching logic. \item A high-fidelity model is available but is too high-dimensional or complex for analytic computation. \end{itemize} Assumption~\ref{assumption:system}\eqref{assumption:lipschitz} will be used to guarantee robustness to plant uncertainty due to the data-driven framework, since we have finite-data~\eqref{eq:data} rather than a high-fidelity model~\eqref{eq:system}.
-We note that all items of Assumption~\ref{assumption:system} are consistent with the literature~\cite{osorio2022novel}.
+There are several reasons that the closed-loop dynamics~\eqref{eq:system} could be unmodeled despite the existence of the inner-controller: